mastercomfig/mastercomfig/docs/tf2/cvarlist_linux.md

 cl_dump_particle_stats                   : cmd      :                  : dump particle profiling info to particle_profile.csv
 cl_dynamiccrosshair                      : 1        : , "a", "cl"      :
 cl_ejectbrass                            : 1        :                  :
+cl_enable_text_chat                      : 1        : , "a", "cl"      : Enable text chat in this game
 cl_ent_absbox                            : cmd      :                  : Displays the client's absbox for the entity under the crosshair. cl_ent_bbox                              : cmd      :                  : Displays the client's bounding box for the entity under the crosshair. cl_ent_rbox                              : cmd      :                  : Displays the client's render box for the entity under the crosshair.